emilekm2142/flatbuffers_uw/flatcc-0.5.2/doc/binary-format.md

 very useful as such, but it is a separate problem and out of scope for a core binary format verifier.

-A buffer identifier is optional so the verifier should be informed whether an identifier must match a given id.
+A buffer Id is optional so the verifier should be informed whether an Id must match a given id.
 It should check both ASCII text and zero padding not just a string compare.
-It is non-trivial to decide if the second buffer field is an identifier, or some other data, but if the field does not match the expected identifier, it certainly isn't what is expected.
+It is non-trivial to decide if the second buffer field is an Id, or some other data, but if the field does not match the expected Id, it certainly isn't what is expected.

 Note that it is not entirely trivial to check vector lengths because the